-- 71. The degree specific regulations are: - a.
+- 76. The degree specific regulations are: - a.
 Collaboration.
 The first year of study is taken at the University of Edinburgh.
 An intensive course is taken in an Arabic speaking country during the summer, followed by year two at the University of Edinburgh. - b.
-Progression.
-Progression from Year 1 to Year 2 will be decided by the University of Edinburgh's Board of Examiners, after completion of the taught element, and before the students commence their summer placement in an Arab country.
-Decisions on progression to Year 2 will be conditional on each student's satisfactory completion of the period of residence abroad.
+Prescribed Period of Study.
+The period of study will be 24 months, full-time.